 With the Li family Daoists we’ve developed a classification of cigarettes according to price, which varies widely.
 Using the class status language of land reform, we call the posh brands “rich-peasant fags”—the cheaper ones are for wannabe poor peasants like me.

-Police squad also provides another useful idée fixe on the importance of local knowledge in fieldwork:
+Police squad provides another useful idée fixe on the importance of local knowledge in fieldwork:

-The Swedish subtitles inadvertently add a further Pythonesque touch.
-Though perhaps less so if you’re Swedish.
+The Greek subtitles inadvertently add a further Pythonesque touch.
+Though perhaps less so if you’re Greek.